 Joey is a strong proponent of sustainable methods for organic cultivation.
 He has committed his life to demystifying the stigma around this important plant medicine, and to educating and supporting the patients who benefit from its myriad therapeutic and healing effects.
 He feels blessed to be part of the Oaksterdam family, and is thrilled to be passing on what he has learned along the way…

 John Geluardi has worked as a journalist for 15 years.
 He has primarily covered politics and won numerous awards for his stories on subjects such as shoddy homicide investigations in the San Francisco Police Department, The vice presidential candidacy of Matt Gonzales and a behind the scenes look at the world famous Caffe Trieste.

-He is also the author of “Cannabiz: The Explosive Rise of the Medical Marijuana Industry,” which was one of the first books to look at the industry’s unprecedented transformation from a social movement into a thriving industry.
+He is a guest lecturer at UC Berkeley’s journalism school and the author of “Cannabiz: The Explosive Rise of the Medical Marijuana Industry,” which was one of the first books to look at the industry’s unprecedented transformation from a social movement into a thriving industry.
 Geluardi has traveled around the United States and Europe to speak about medical cannabis and the new place it now holds in society.

 Instructor: Outdoor Horticulture